ml4ai/tomcat/docs/langlab/Session-overview.rst

 #.
 Greet participants, consent, explain what we will be doing
 #. **Ask if they need to use the restroom**
 #.
 Put on Heart Rate Electrodes (while standing)
 #.
-Seat participant at their iMAC
+Seat participant at their iMac
 #.
 Wipe their forehead with baby shampoo
 #.
 Attach skin conductance sensors (on shoulder blade)
 #.
 Put cap on (see :doc:`equipment-setup`)
   * Calibrate fNIRS first
   * Then complete EEG setup
   * **If you end up doing EEG first, you can no longer move the cap during the fNIRS procedure**
 #.
 Put eyetracker on (see :doc:`Eyetracking`)
   * Eyetracker can only be put on after cap setup is completed
 #.
 Give participant headset
   *  adjust microphone and/or headband
 #.
 Wait for all participants to be ready, then start baseline tasks